Golshifteh Farahani: Public image

 After Farahani's appearance in the U.S. film Body of Lies, it was reported that Iranian government authorities had prevented her from leaving Iran.
 This was denied by her colleagues, and she appeared at the movie's American premiere.
 Her last film performance in Iran was in About Elly directed by Asghar Farhadi.

 In January 2012, it was reported that Farahani would not be welcome in her native Iran after posing nude in the French magazine Madame Figaro.
 According to Britain's Daily Telegraph, Iranian government officials told her, "Iran does not need actors or artists like you.
 You may offer your artistic services somewhere else."
 A picture from the shoot on her Facebook page initiated a lively debate about her behavior.
 She also appeared topless in a short black-and-white film by Jean-Baptiste Mondino called Corps et Âmes (Bodies and Souls).
 She also posed for fully nude photographs taken by Paolo Roversi for an Égoïste cover and editorial.

+In May 2026, a scandal was reported about an alleged affair between her and the President of the French Republic, Emmanuel Macron.
+A correspondence between the two allegedly led to commotion between the President and his wife, the cause of which staff of the Elysee Palace has denied.

+In January 2025, Iranian media outlets including Tabnak published reports alleging that Farahani had communicated with IRGC Quds Force commander Qasem Soleimani prior to his death.
+The reports cited statements attributed to Soleimani's daughter claiming that Farahani expressed admiration for Soleimani and sought his assistance regarding personal matters.
+The claims received attention on social media and political commentary platforms, though they were disputed by critics and were not independently verified by major international media organizations.

+Criticism of Iran

+Farahani is known for her criticism of the Iranian government, specifically addressing the restrictive policies of women's rights and artistic freedom.
+She has often expressed this in interviews and social media posts, talking against the country's mandatory hijab laws and the suppression of female voices in the arts.
+As the 2025-2026 Iranian protests erupted, she spoke about the internet blackout in Iran, stating that international coverage of the violence in Iran will enable “the Iranian people who are risking their lives for their freedom [to] feel supported and not feel their sacrifice will be in silence.”